 The right wing position has caused problems for Man Utd for a number of years, arguably there hasn’t been a natural right winger since Cristiano Ronaldo lit up Old Trafford.

-The demand is certainly high for Diallo on Football Index and he’s in more demand than Anthony Martial!
+The demand is certainly high for Diallo on Sorare Review and he’s in more demand than Anthony Martial!

 Hannibal is another example of Man Utd’s success in the Scouting and Recruitment department.
 He wasn’t as expensive as Diallo, but still commanded a £7 million fee back in 2019.
 One look at him and you can see that he passed the famous ‘eye-test’.